QAInsights/Performance-Engineers-Clubhouse/Speakers.md

 * Be familiar with the Clubhouse app
 * Charge your mobile fully
 * Have water next to you
-* Join from the quiet room
+* Join from quiet room

 # 1️⃣ During the session